Command-line client

 Pattern Expansion

-If *, ?, or [ occur in an expression given with -e, read from a script given with -s, or read from standard input, they are expanded to local or remote filenames in the same way as a they would be expanded by a system shell.
-If a command operates on local scripts, patterns are expanded to matching filenames on the local system; if a command operates on remote scripts, patterns are expanded to matching filenames on the remote system.
+If *, ?, or [ occur in an expression given with -e, read from a script given with -s, or read from standard input, they are expanded to local or remote filenames in the way they would be expanded by sh(1).
+If a command operates on local scripts, patterns are expanded to matching scripts on the local system; if a command operates on remote scripts, patterns are expanded to matching scripts on the remote system.

 For example,